 Board meetings are also recorded and webcast live.
 You can access the live stream or recordings on the GLA website.

 Our current committees and advisory panels are listed below.
-Each page provides details of the members and the published papers, along with details of future meeting dates.
+Each page includes details of the members and papers published after August 2021, along with details of future meeting dates.

 - Audit & Assurance committee

 - Safety, Sustainability & HR panel

 Board, committee and panels papers published before August 2021 can be found in Publications & reports.

 The venue for each meeting is listed in the Public notice of meetings, on the relevant Board, committee and panel page, and on the agenda for each meeting.

 As a general rule:

 Meetings of the committees and panels: